gamebackup/gamebackup/README.md

 hi i run an unblocked games site :)

-ive also made a browser based discord clone thats available on my site
+ive also made a browser based discord clone thats available on my site (chorde)

 capitalization is dumb